 1. Personalization with AI

 AI has made it possible for retailers to predict the shopping behavior of consumers.
 They know what they like and exactly what’s on their mind.
-From wishlists on Myntra to recommended products on Amazon and movies on Netflix to music on Spotify, they follow their digital footprints all the time.
+From wishlists to recommended products on Amazon and movies on Netflix to music on Spotify, they follow their digital footprints all the time.
 And that’s not all; they are now curating personalized content too.
 So now consumers are more pampered with promotional messages and customized deals targeted directly to them.

 2. Data-driven predictions and insights